dmi-3D/dmi-3D.github.io/training.md

 ---
 layout: page
-title: Ressources for training and education
+title: Resources for training and education
 ---